ebruchez/apple1-2519/README.md

 ## What it is

-This is a replacement board for the Signetics 2519 chip used in the Apple 1 computer.
+This is a replacement board for the Signetics 2519 chip used in the Apple-1 computer.

 ![2519 Replacement](v1.0/img/top.png)
 ![2519 Replacement](v1.0/img/bottom.png)